Prehistory of Manipur

 The prehistory of Manipur is the period of human history between the first use of stone tools by early men and the time just preceding ancient Kangleipak.

 Comparing with other regions of the world, the development process of the archaeological work in Manipur is of recent times.
 Archaeological research in Northeast India is severely scarce, mostly limited to surface explorations, and lacking in state-of-the-art methods.
 The pioneering work in archeology was initiated by O. Kumar Singh.
 Before his presence, there was little information on the existence of the stone age culture of Manipur.

-O. Kumar Singh is of the view that "Pre-Historic people used to settle in the hills which was habitate by the meiteis and nagas during the Paleolithic and Mesolithic (Hoabinhian) culture while Neolithic people lived in both hills and valley.
+O. Kumar Singh is of the view that "Pre-Historic people used to settle in the hills during the Paleolithic and Mesolithic (Hoabinhian) culture while Neolithic people lived in both hills and valley.
 They came down to the valley at least by about 2000 BC."
 On the basis of the characters of the tool industry, the prehistory of Manipur is broadly classified into three periods.